ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-2. The script that displays the content of /etc/passwd file
+3. The script that displays the content of two files